1st June 2022

 Revisiting the classic theory of motivation is a great reminder about human behaviour and how people stay motivated.
-Although Maslow’s theory is not the be-all-end-all of motivation research, and the only way to examine behaviour, it is a useful example of how not meeting our basic needs can offset productivity further down the line.
+Although Maslow’s theory is not the be-all-end-all of motivation research, it is a useful explanation of how not meeting our basic needs can offset productivity further down the line.

 Prioritising our needs is the key behind a motivated workforce: it’s unhelpful to try and promote workplace football if basic day-to-day safety needs have not yet been met.
 It’s worthwhile reflecting on the more basic needs in your workplace, and examining whether any have been overlooked.

 The ideal outcome?
 Everyone achieves a sense of self-actualisation.